PrivacySafe/3NWeb-architecture/README.md

 ## Implementations and standards

-*Have diagram with client, server and parts in a client.*
+*TBD: a diagram with client, server and parts in a client.*

-*Have a table like in presentation, from which every protocol/api is a link to respective md file*
+*TBD: a table like in presentation, from which every protocol/api is a link to respective md file*

 Docs writting is in progress, but see an existing [Overview and architecture](./etc/3NWeb-overview.pdf) with more details about specs.